 Monthly, submit a solid waste disposal report to the APE.
 For each waste, the report will state the classification (using the definitions provided in this section), amount, location, and name of the business receiving the solid waste.
 The Contractor will include copies of the waste handling facilities' weight tickets, receipts, bills of sale, and other sales documentation.
 In lieu of sales documentation, the Contractor may submit a statement indicating the disposal location for the solid waste which is signed by an officer of the Contractor firm authorized to legally obligate or bind the firm.
 The sales documentation or Contractor certification will include the receiver's tax identification number and business, EPA or State registration number, along with the receiver's delivery and business addresses and telephone numbers.
-For each solid waste disposal report the information previously described in this paragraph.
+For each solid waste retained by the Contractor for his own use, the Contractor will submit on the solid waste disposal report the information previously described in this paragraph.
 Prices paid or received will not be reported to the APE unless required by other provisions or specifications of this Contract or public law.